SELF-ORGANISED GROUPS -Why self-organisation?

 Trade unionism is all about organising workers around a common experience.
 We organise members in a number of different ways, such as by employer, by occupational group (home care workers, police staff, teaching assistants and so on) and by geography.

 Self-organisation is members organising around their experience of prejudice and discrimination.

 Because prejudice and discrimination are deep-rooted in our society, women members, Black members, disabled members and lesbian, gay, bisexual and transgender members have traditionally been less visible in trade unions and under-represented in democratic structures.
 Self-organisation offers a way to address this.It is sometimes thought that because the members of self-organised groups meet separately, self-organisation is separatism.
 It is not.

 UNISON’s self-organised groups are a well-established part of our organisation.
 They are actively involved in all the union’s mainstream work.
 They have a valuable role in ensuring that the union identifies and takes up equality issues, actively challenges discrimination and that our democratic structures reflect the whole membership.
 Self-organisation strengthens UNISON.

-Our four self organised groups are
+Our five self organised groups are

 LGBT (Lesbian, Gay , Bisexual and transgender)